 - Increase levels of dopamine and serotonin (chemicals responsible for happiness in the brain)

 - Increase blood flow to the brain as effective as physical exercise

 - Improving memory and attention in elderly within an hour after taking a single dose (15)

 Acetyl-l-carnitine (ALCAR) is an amino acid that increases both mental and physical energy (16).
-This compound is naturally found in red meat, seafood and dairy products, however these do not provide sufficient amounts of acetyl-l-carnitine to have any significant effects Red meat is the highest source of ALCAR at about 56-162mg per serving whereas the recommended dose ranges from 630 to 2,500mg per day and up to 4,000mg for Alzheimer’s (17,18).
-Therefore this compound is better taken as a supplement.
+This compound is naturally found in red meat, seafood and dairy products.
+However these sources do not provide sufficient amounts of acetyl-l-carnitine to have any significant clinical effects.
+Red meat is the highest source of ALCAR at about 56-162mg per serving whereas the recommended dose ranges from 630 to 2,500mg per day and up to 4,000mg for Alzheimer’s (17,18).
+Therefore this compound is only effective when taken in the form of pills.
 ALCAR is known for its:

 - Powerful antioxidant properties, protecting the brain from free radical damage

 - Increase in neurotransmitters: serotonin and norepinephrine (antidepressant)

 - Improve mental clarity, focus, mood, processing speed and memory

 - Helpful for chronic fatigue syndrome (19), Alzheimer’s and Parkinson’s